dennisschroer/abe-healthcare/README.md

   It matches “top“‘s DATA column (see doc).
 - lib (Linux): the memory used by shared libraries.
 - dirty (Linux): the number of dirty pages.
+- uss (Linux, OSX, Windows): aka “Unique Set Size”, this is the memory which is unique to a process and which would be freed if the process was terminated right now.
+- pss (Linux): aka “Proportional Set Size”, is the amount of memory shared with other processes, accounted in a way that the amount is divided evenly between the processes that share it.
+I.e. if a process has 10 MBs all to itself and 10 MBs shared with another process its PSS will be 15 MBs.
+- swap (Linux): amount of memory that has been swapped out to disk.

 Relevant link: [What is the simplest and most accurate way to measure the memory used by a program in a programming contest environment?](https://www.quora.com/What-is-the-simplest-and-most-accurate-way-to-measure-the-memory-used-by-a-program-in-a-programming-contest-environment)